supaIC/Cipher-AI-Vault/frontend/README.md

 - **Cycles Actor:** Manages cycle-related operations, ensuring efficient resource management.
 - **Ledger Actor:** Handles ledger transactions and queries, facilitating secure and transparent financial operations.
 - **Distribution Actor:** Distributes cycles across canisters, supporting balanced and scalable resource allocation.
+- **Data Actor:** Manages data storage and retrieval, ensuring data integrity and accessibility.

-## Roadmap
+## Cipher AI Vault Frontend Roadmap

 - Upload .txt and .pdf files and use LLM to generate a data file that can be used for the VectorDB.
 - Cleanup unused or duplicate style entries in the index.css file.
 - Create css files for the different components.
 - Chose from a variety of LLMs to use for the chatbot.
-- Upgrade data storage to use stable memory.